Seattle-area weather and power outages: Will snow stick around?

 Temperatures will be below normal for this time of year at around 40 degrees.
 The normal highs are around the mid-40s.

 As of 7:20 a.m.
 Saturday, more than 9,800 Seattle City Light customers were without power due to 18 active power outages.
 As of 7:15 a.m., Puget Sound Energy said more than 13,000 customers were in the dark due to 189 active power outages.
 And more than 2,000 Snohomish Public Utility District customers were without power as of 7:21 a.m.
-Seattle City Light expects power to be restored to Echo Lake and Shoreline customers by mid morning.
+Seattle City Light expects power to be restored to Echo Lake and Shoreline customers by mid-morning.

 On Saturday, 56 flights arriving at or departing from Seattle-Tacoma International Airport were canceled and 34 were delayed as of 6:45 a.m., according to flight tracking website FlightAware.
 The majority of those cancellations were from Alaska Airlines.